Clotilde Hesme

-Clotilde Hesme ([klɔtild ɛːm]; born 30 July 1979) is a French actress best known for playing Lilie in Philippe Garrel's Regular Lovers and Alice in Christophe Honoré's Love Songs.
+Clotilde Hesme ([klɔtild ɛːm]; born 30 July 1979) is a French actress known for playing Lilie in Philippe Garrel's Regular Lovers and Alice in Christophe Honoré's Love Songs.
 She is also known for the role of Adèle from the TV series Les Revenants.

 Early life

 Clotilde Hesme was born in Troyes, Aube, a city in the interior of France.
 Her parents were civil servants and her sisters Annelise Hesme and Élodie Hesme are also actresses.

 She studied at the Conservatoire National Supérieur d'Art Dramatique (CNSAD) in Paris, during this time she made several plays.
 Her first work out of the theater was at the 1999 short film Dieu, que la nature est bien faite!.
 While she was acting on a play in Paris she was noticed by Jérôme Bonnel, who cast her in his film Le Chignon d'Olga in 2002.
+Clotilde stands 1.78 m (5 feet 10 inches) tall.